 The holidays are getting closer and closer, and you’re likely still looking for deals and ways to save for the tech lover in your family.
-We’ve taken a look at the best gifts under $50 and the best gifts under $100, and today we’re taking a look at the best gifts for those who have a budget between $100-200.
+We’ve taken a look at the best gifts under $100, and today we’re taking a look at the best gifts for those who have a budget between $100-200.
 While not all of these gifts are Android-powered, they certainly could help enhance an Android user’s experience.

 Let’s get cracking!